-- When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated. - Look at the transmission gear position display and verify that it indicates the PARK position (P). - With brake pedal released, verify that the shift lever will not move out of PARK.
+- When shifting into PARK, firmly move the gear selector all the way forward and to the left until it stops and is fully seated. - Look at the transmission gear position display and verify that it indicates the PARK position (P). - With brake pedal released, verify that the gear selector will not move out of PARK.

-• Before moving the shift lever out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
-Otherwise, damage to the shift lever could result.

-• DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range, as this can damage the drivetrain.
+- Before moving the gear selector out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
+Otherwise, damage to the gear selector could result. - DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range, as this can damage the drivetrain.